 Plazoleta de Los Zócalos, or Plaza del Zocalo, is the colorful square in Guatapé and home to some more famous zócalos in town.
 This is a great place to people-watch and take photos of the colorful buildings.

 There's also an excellent cafe with a balcony view which serves some of the best coffee I've ever tried (I bought a 500g bag of their beans for 25,000 COP - $6.60).

 This square connects to Calle del Rucuerdo and is where you will find the colorful umbrellas you will likely have seen on Instagram already.

 6. Rent a Motorbike & Explore the Countryside

 Guatapé is located in a beautiful rural area of Colombia and the best way to explore the lush green hills and nearby villages is by motorbike.

 We rented a scooter from a company called Guatapé Motos for 60,000 Colombian pesos per day ($16 USD).
 Yes, this was a bit pricey, but we are still glad we did it.

-Once you’ve got your set of two wheels, there are plenty of things to see and do.
-The guys at at the rental shop gave us a hand-drawn map with some of the highlights.
-Below are some things you can check out and are just a short stretch from town.
+Once you've got your set of two wheels, there are plenty of things to see and do.
+The guys at the rental shop gave us a hand-drawn map with some of the highlights.
+Below are some things you can check out that are just a short stretch from town.